 Learn to Drive Safely

-Safety.
-Yes, you can really learn to handle what life throws in front of your squealing tires at the Nürburgring Driving Safety Center.
-A one day intensive driving course will cost a mere 130-170 Euros depending on the day and the season.
-C'mon, what's your life worth, anyway?
-I highly recommend learning to handle a car well, especially when driving in a country which offers very little distinction between a race course and a toll road.
+You can learn to handle what life throws in front of your squealing tires at the Nürburgring Driving Safety Center.
+A one-day intensive driving course will cost a mere 130-170 Euros depending on the day and the season.

 Hiking Around the Nürburgring